-On November 26, 2019, the Company, through its subsidiary Gerdau Aços Longos S.A., entered into a final agreement with Hierros Añón, S.A. and Gallega de Mallas, S.L. for the acquisition of 96.35% of the shares issued by Siderúrgica Latino-Americana S.A. ("SILAT"), a company located in Caucaia, in the metropolitan area of Fortaleza, state of Ceará, with transaction value of US\$ 110.8 million (equivalent to R\$ 446.6 million on December 31, 2019), subject to the typical adjustments to the acquisition price.
-The consummation of the transaction is subject to approval by Brazil's antitrust agency (CADE) and to the fulfillment of conditions precedent typical to transactions of this type.
+On November 26, 2019, the Company, through its subsidiary Gerdau Aços Longos S.A., entered into a final agreement with Hierros Añón, S.A. and Gallega de Mallas, S.L. for the acquisition of 96.35% of the shares issued by Siderúrgica Latino-Americana S.A. ("SILAT"), a company located in Caucaia, in the metropolitan area of Fortaleza, state of Ceará, with transaction value of US\$ 110.8 million, subject to the typical adjustments to the acquisition price.
+On November 30, 2020, the Company, through its subsidiary Gerdau Aços Longos SA, concluded, after complying with the respective precedent conditions, including the approval of the Administrative Council for Economic Defense - CADE, the acquisition of 96.35% of the total and voting shares issued by Siderúrgica Latino-Americana SA ("Silat") for R\$ 475,961 thousand.
+Silat has an annual installed capacity of 600 thousand tons of rolled long steel.
+Through this transaction, Gerdau strengthens its position in the region and reinforces its strategy of better serving its customers in the Brazilian market.